ivasibi/ascent/docs/DEVELOPING.md

 and `src/main/java/application-dev.yml` files.
 The latter contains the connection details that permits the application to connect to the containers created at the previous point.
 Profiles are defined in the `pom.xml` file.

 - [ :computer: ] Run the `Ascent` configuration.
-Run configurations are stored in the `configs` directory, and are discovered during file indexing.
+These run configurations are stored in the `configs` directory, and are discovered during file indexing.
 In this way these configurations are shared across different workspaces.

 - [ :earth_americas: ] The application is now running and is reachable by navigating to `http://localhost:8080`.